FailAcademy/learning/adp-london/_slides/week-01/02-intro-to-react.md

 # Elements & Components

-React elements are simply **JS objects used to describe how the HTML for the component should look **, i.e. it is an object-based representation of a DOM note.
+React elements are simply **JS objects used to describe how the HTML for the component should look **, i.e. it is an object-based representation of a DOM node.
 There are no methods on the object, just data.

 They can be created with plain JS or **JavaScript XML (JSX)**.